Learning to dive in 1 day to dive the underwater museum in Lanzarote

-So on Monday they popped into the dive centre and booked in for our PADI Discover Scuba Diving Gold Package.
-This is the perfect dive package to allow you to dive the underwater museum without completing a full PADI course beforehand.
+So on Monday they popped into the dive centre and booked in for our Try Dive/Basic Diver Plus Package.
+This is the perfect dive package to allow you to dive the underwater museum without completing a full scuba diving course beforehand.

-On Tuesday morning they arrived at the dive centre and, after completing the Discover Scuba Diving brochure and a briefing from Victor where they learnt all about scuba diving and the first dive, they were about to go on.
+On Tuesday morning they arrived at the dive centre and, after completing the Try Scuba Diving paperwork and a briefing from Victor where they learnt all about scuba diving and the first dive, they were about to go on.

 They strolled down to Playa Chica, a small cove in the old town of Puerto Del Carmen, Lanzarote, where they put on the equipment and entered the water.
 After a gentle walk in to waist deep water, it was time to take their first breath underwater!
 Popping the regulators into their mouths, breathing deeply and it was time to go underneath!
 A little apprehensive at first but soon the distraction of the fish and they were on their way!

 Playa Chica is amazing for this as it is teeming with marine life.
 So many colourful fish including parrotfish, bream, damselfish and flounders to name a few!
 Slowly descending down to 6 metres, Victor close by keeping an eye on them the whole time.
 Spending 40 minutes taking in all the amazing sights underwater!
 After 40 minutes it was time to return to land and prepare for the next dive.